fanotify

 followed by the creation of a regular file, /home/user/testfile.txt.

-This results in a FAN_CREATE event being created and reported against
+This results in a FAN_CREATE event being generated and reported against

-the file's parent watched directory object.
-Program execution ends
+the file's parent watched directory object and with the created file

-gram execution ends once all events captured within the buffer are pro-
+name.
+Program execution ends once all events captured within the buf-

 # ./fanotify_fid /home/user